 The thing is, all of the Turlock schools are fantastic in their own way.
 But if you have your heart set on a specific program, based on my personal experience, it is likely that your child will eventually get in, even if it doesn’t happen at first.

 Let’s wrap up with a summary of all of the important dates you’re going to need to remember to get your child all good and registered, shall we?
-You can also check this stuff out on the TUSD website as well.
+You can also check out the TUSD website as well.
 Good Luck mamas and daddies!

 IMPORTANT DATES FOR TUSD KINDERGARTEN REGISTRATION: